nodeGarden/safe_clone/Readme.md

 The `safe_clone.sh` script performs the following actions:

 1. Clones a specified GitHub repository.
-2. Removes any existing directory of the repository to avoid conflicts.
+2. Optionally removes any existing directory of the repository to avoid conflicts (unless the `--cache` flag is provided).
 3. Creates and activates a Python virtual environment named `safe_clone`.
 4. Installs `bandit`, `safety`, and `pip-audit` within the virtual environment.
 5. Runs these tools to scan the repository for common security issues.